 use that approach.
 Replace the code in

-This will not work out-of-the-box, so let’s first see how to fix it then take a closer look at the code.
+This will not work out-of-the-box, so let’s first see how to fix it then have a closer look at the code.

 You will probably get a

-browser.
-This is just because although Chart.js ships with ESM support it does not currently work out-of-the-box
+your browser.
+This is just because although Chart.js ships with ESM support it does not currently

-with SvelteKit.
-No sweat though, we can fix this with a few lines of config
+work out-of-the-box with SvelteKit.
+No sweat though, we can fix this with a few lines of config .

 vite.config.js to sort this issue:

-Give that a save then jump back to you browser and it should all be right as rain.
+Give that a save then jump back to your browser, and it should all be right as rain.

 with Vite or SvelteKit, check out the